-By Signing this Document You Acknowledge That You Have Been Advised That There Are Risks Inherent in this Type of Activity and Have Decided to Assume That Risk and Release the Company of and from All Liability.
-You Agree to Release the Company from Any Claims Associated with the Event and That You, Not the Company, Are Assuming Complete and Total Responsibility for and Any and All Injuries, Damages or Losses That You May Suffer as a Result of Participating in the Field Internship Experience Program.
+By Signing this Document You Acknowledge That You Have Been Advised That There Are Risks Inherent in this Type of Activity and Have Decided to Assume That Risk and Release Contractor of and from All Liability.
+You Agree to Release Contractor from Any Claims Associated with the Event and That You, Not Contractor, Are Assuming Complete and Total Responsibility for and Any and All Injuries, Damages or Losses That You May Suffer as a Result of Participating in the Field Internship Experience Program.